 Contact a Burn Injury Attorney

-If you or a loved one have suffered a burn injury, contact a highly skilled burn injury attorney in Bethesda at (888) 219-9266 to represent your case.
+If you or a loved one have suffered a burn injury, contact a highly skilled burn injury attorney at (888) 219-9266 to represent your case.
 A lawyer will be thoroughly knowledgeable of state and local laws, as well as the judges and other attorneys who may be involved in the case.
 For more information regarding damages in burn injury cases, contact Malloy Law Offices, LLC for your free consultation as soon as possible.